 Students will be placed in "groups" based on the criteria below.
 All new students are required to complete orientation, assessment and develop a student education plan in order to be eligible for priority enrollment.

-Group 3: Continuing students with 45-90 GCCCD degree-applicable units.
+Group 4: Continuing students with 45-90 completed degree applicable units.

-Group 8: Open enrollment - includes students with 90 or more GCCCD degree applicable units.
+Group 8: Continuing students with 12-45 completed degree applicable units.

 Students shall lose their enrollment priority based upon any of the following: